 - Make sure that no non-disclosure or misrepresentation takes place

-4 tips to find an experienced life insurance broker
+How to find an experienced life insurance broker

 Check online review sites.

-Chat up friends and family.
+Get referrals from friends and family.

 One of the advantages of finding an insurance broker through your circle of friends is the first-hand information and an honest review.
 It’s still usually a good idea to look up the broker’s credentials and do a bit of homework on them.